manticoresoftware/manticoresearch/manual/english/Data_creation_and_modification/Deleting_documents.md

 <!-- example delete 4 -->
 Here, documents with `id` matching values from the table named `test` are deleted:

-Note that the delete forms with `id=N` or `id IN (X,Y)` are the fastest, as they delete documents without performing a search.
+For numeric-ID tables, the delete forms with `id=N` or `id IN (X,Y)` are the fastest, as they delete documents without performing a search.
 Also note that the response contains only the id of the first deleted document in the corresponding `_id` field.

 <!-- intro -->